 Nationwide, LinkedIn reported that healthcare management is consistently mentioned in the skills gap discussions across the nation.
 This flies in the face of the anecdotal evidence of continuing industry consolidation and steady drumbeat of reports about additional layoffs – a hospital in Boston reported they would offer 1,600 employees packages to leave the organization – in a drive to reduce their costs.
 Moreover, there is little doubt in the minds of many in healthcare that if the GOP healthcare legislation passes in any form that remotely resembles the House bill, there will be additional job losses as healthcare providers scramble to reduce costs.

 Such a development would produce an economic irony given that healthcare has proven to be one of the steadiest of the job creation engines over the past 10 years.
+Even to this day, there does not seem to be a lack of healthcare job openings across the US, as you can find here and on other job portals as well.

 By the way, the other cities where significant skills gaps exist are: